 When a car accident happens, emotions may be high, but there are important things that need to be taken care of at the scene of the accident and soon afterward.
 Below is a list of first steps that you should take if you are involved in an automobile accident in New York.

 Contact us today for a free consultation.
-We handle car accidents on Long Island and across New York City, including Nassau County, Suffolk County, Queens and beyond.
+We handle car crashes on Long Island and across New York City, including Nassau County, Suffolk County, Queens and beyond.
 Se habla espanol.

 After checking on all drivers and passengers, calling for any emergency medical attention and notifying the police, the steps after a car accident include: